petere963/peoplefinder/README.md

 The application currently supports Leeds and London as searchable cities.

 ## Configuration
-THwe following values are defined in a configuration file loaded at runtime
+The following values are defined in a configuration file loaded at runtime

 * Url of backend application
 * Radius of search area